 Critical conversations are challenging.
 Our data shows 53% of JV CEOs struggle to secure alignment on a long-term strategy and evolution path for their venture, and 72% experience real difficulty in aligning their owners and Board on the JV’s medium-term plan.
 And more than 70% of JV CEOs stay in the role for three years or less – often because they struggle with these critical conversations and fail to meaningfully drive the business forward.

 In about half of all JVs, the CEOs or other senior members of the management team are secondees, which creates at least the appearance of competing loyalties and conflict.
 Whether a secondee or not, a JV CEO must tread deftly in seeking owner input, guidance, and help in clarifying opinions and resolving issues.
 Go to one owner, and a CEO risks appearing to favor that company.
-Go to all the owners together, and risk getting feedback that is so vanilla that its unhelpful.
-Go to each owner separately, and risk getting conflicting guidance.
+Go to all the owners together, and risk receiving feedback that is so vanilla that it’s unhelpful.
+Go to each owner separately, and risk receiving conflicting guidance.

 Indeed, JV CEOs can be surprised that the owners have already discussed – and started to frame an answer for – a strategic issue during a meeting where the CEO was not present or even aware the meeting was occurring.
 When that happens, the JV CEO has lost control of the narrative and an ability to lead the business.